kcbaltz/SumoLogic/README.md

 It uses substrings or regular expressions to work with a subset of all the collectors on your account.

+# Notes
++ When using ADD/UPDATE, the script will modify the cutoffTimestamp (or add one) set to 24 hours prior.
+This is to avoid a large spike in ingestion rates.
+Let me know if you want a flag added to make this optional.

 # Requirements
 + Python 3.x
 + Requests  [http://docs.python-requests.org/en/latest/]